What is an ADR licence?

 - Have individual practical experience of the actions they will need to take

-Transportation of hazardous goods that fall under the ADR classification does have certain exemptions which will be covered in your ADR training with 2 Start.
+Transportation of hazardous goods that fall under the ADR classification does have certain exemptions which will be covered in your training with 2 Start.

 - Excepted Quantities